civilservicelgbt/civilservicelgbt.github.io/_events/2022-11-10-hmrc-prism-a-gender-transgender-day-of-remembrance-talk.md

 ---
 layout: event
-title: HMRC PRISM & a:gender - Transgender Day of Remembrance Talk
+title: POSTPONED - HMRC PRISM & a:gender - Transgender Day of Remembrance Talk
 excerpt: Join us for Emma’s (Chair of a:gender) personal story about her discovery of being intersex and the experiences she has had.
 date: 2022-11-10T11:03:40.939Z